learn-tdd-in/learntdd.in/react-native/index.md

 After we've created our test, the next step in TDD is to **run the test and watch it fail.**  This test will fail (be "red") at first because we haven't yet implemented the functionality.

-Run `detox test` and you should see the following error:
+Run `detox test`.
+You’ll get a lot of output, but if you scroll up, you should see the following error:

 ```bash
 Creating a message